Child Disability Payment decision making guide

 - careful monitoring of his blood glucose levels

-Josh cannot do this himself because of his ADHD.
-His mum must do this for him.
+Josh cannot do this himself because of his ADHD, and his mum must do this for him.